Traveling to Disney Parks during Covid-19: What you need to know before you go

 The basics

-After being closed for more than a year, Disneyland Resort in California plans to reopen on April 30 with limited capacity at Disneyland park and Disney California Adventure park.
-Only California residents may visit the parks until further notice.
+After being closed for over a year, Disneyland Resort in California reopened on April 30 with limited capacity at Disneyland park and Disney California Adventure park.
+The latter opened its brand new Avengers Campus, a new land based on the Marvel franchise, on June 4.

-Those wanting to visit will need to purchase tickets in advence via a new reservation system.

-Disney's Grand Californian Hotel & Spa is set to reopen on April 29 but the Disneyland Hotel and Disney's Paradise Pier Hotel remain closed.
-No reopening date has been set.
+On June 15, Disneyland reopened to out-of-state visitors for the first time since March 2020, six weeks after the resort reopened to California residents.

 What's on offer

-Note: Editor's Note — Coronavirus cases remain high across the globe.
-Health officials caution that travel increases your chances of getting and spreading the virus.
-Staying home is the best way to stem transmission.
-Below is information on what to know if you still plan to travel, last updated on August 19.